rrra/www/content/post/2021/june-minutes.md

 Steve K0STK's report is available on the cloud website.
 New members should reach out to Steve to get setup for the club's online services.
-Members with email changes should make sure has been updated on the online services.
+Members with email changes should update them themselves on the club's online services.
 Any questions about the website or listserver please contact webmaster@rrra.org.